lists of dividend companies such as S&P 500 Dividend Aristocrats, US Broad Dividend Achievers™ Index and The U.S. Dividend Champions.

 An Elite Dividend company should provide a superior return without subjecting your investment to undue risk.
-For this item, I limited the companies to those with a risk # less than 1.5.
+For this item, I limited the companies to those with a risk # equal to or less than 1.5.

-Illinois Tool Works Inc. (ITW) is a diversified manufacturer operates a portfolio of 60 business units that serve industrial and consumer markets globally.
-The company has paid a cash dividend to shareholders every year since 1933 and has increased its dividend payments for 50 consecutive years.
-Yield: 2.1%
+Franklin Resources Inc. (BEN) is one of the world's largest asset managers, serving retail, institutional and high-net-worth clients.
+The company has paid a cash dividend to shareholders every year since 1981 and has increased its dividend payments for 35 consecutive years.
+Yield: 2.3%

-Genuine Parts Co (GPC) is a leading wholesale distributor of automotive replacement parts, industrial parts and supplies, and office products.
-The company has paid a cash dividend to shareholders every year since 1948 and has increased its dividend payments for 57 consecutive years.
-Yield: 2.6%
+Genuine Parts Co.
+(GPC) is a leading wholesale distributor of automotive replacement parts, industrial parts and supplies, and office products.
+The company has paid a cash dividend to shareholders every year since 1948 and has increased its dividend payments for 60 consecutive years.
+Yield: 2.8%

 This is not a buy list.
 The Elite Dividend List ignores valuation and other factors you must consider before purchasing one of these companies.
 As we build our dividend growth portfolios, it only makes sense to build its core with the very best stocks.

-Full Disclosure: Long MMM, ITW, GPC, JNJ, CINF.
-See a list of all my dividend growth holdings here.
+Full Disclosure: Long CINF, GPC, JNJ in my Dividend Growth Portfolio.
+See a list of all my Dividend Growth Portfolio holdings here.

 - How To Buy Dividend Stocks At The Bottom